The Bookshelf app is a sample web app written in PHP that shows how to use various Google Cloud Platform (GCP) products, including:

 App Engine app, and then enable billing in that project.

 to App Engine

-- Enable the Cloud Datastore, Cloud Pub/Sub, Cloud Storage JSON, Stackdriver Logging, Google+, and Google Cloud SQL APIs.
+- Enable the Cloud Datastore API, Cloud Pub/Sub API, Cloud Storage API JSON, Stackdriver Logging API, and Cloud SQL APIs.

 gcloud auth application-default login

 - Verify that your default project is correct.